 The initiative supports Freddie Mac's mission to stabilize communities and support housing recovery through the creation of affordable homeownership opportunities.

 - Read the most frequently asked questions about the Freddie Mac First Look Initiative.

 During the first 20 days (30 days in Nevada, Cook County, IL, and the city of Detroit, MI), a home is listed for sale in the Multiple Listing Service (MLS), HomeSteps will consider purchase offers from owner-occupants, second home purchasers, public entities or their designated partners.
 Buyers intending to purchase the property for investment or similar purposes may submit offers to the listing agent and HomeSteps will consider them after the initial 20 listing days have expired.

 All listed HomeSteps homes are eligible for inclusion in the First Look Initiative.

 Agents may contact the HomeSteps listing agent with questions regarding the eligibility of a home; this information will also be included in MLS home listing information.
 In addition, HomeSteps homes eligible for the initiative will be clearly marked with an icon on HomeSteps.com.

 20-Day Window for Offers

-Buyers must have their broker check the MLS or contact the listing broker to determine how many days are left under the First Look.
+Buyers must have their agent check the MLS or contact the listing agent to determine how many days are left under the First Look.

 Agreement of Purchaser Affidavits